 Were my attentions all forthright and God-focused?
 Unlikely.
 I mean, let’s be honest, religion is a way of being a part of a group, being accepted and possibly even popular (not that I ever was).
 My friends were Christians, so going to church could be just as much about hanging out as it was about devotion to The Lord.
 There were definitely times when I wasn’t in the mood to be devout.

 But I was also a teenager.
-I’m sorry, but if God is so strict a taskmaster that he expects even children (and that’s what we were, let’s face it) to be 100% devoted to him without any sense of personal enjoyment, then that’s no God worth worshiping.
+I’m sorry, but if God is so strict a taskmaster that he expects even children to be 100% devoted to him without any sense of personal enjoyment, then that’s no God worth worshiping.
 I don’t think that any Christian would claim a person’s faith is less meaningful because they, for instance, also happen to have a crush on a girl in the next pew.
 If my sole aim was getting into hot Christian girls’ panties, then sure, I wouldn’t have been much of a Christian (and I would have been an epic failure, besides).
 That wasn’t the case, though.
 My personal ambitions were as selfish as any other lonely, horny, confused teenager, but my faith was no less ‘real’ for it.

 Mostly, however, my faith was dying because despite fervent and frequent prayers, God didn’t talk to me.
 Ever.
 My friends would go on about how God had spoken to them, told them what to do in life or given them a word of comfort in hard times.
 As for me, zip.
 No lightning, no quiet whisper, not even some divine wisdom parsed from reading the Bible.
 When it came to God and my faith, I felt nothing.
 Ironically, my intellect (that evil thing that some Christians say we should fear) tied me to my faith for longer than I should have been.
 I knew that sometimes God didn’t speak to people because he was testing them or allowing them to ‘go through the desert’.
 I accepted the seeming abandonment for years because I believed at some point I would come out of the dry period and God would pour out his love and words to me.